DaveDubUK/walkTools/README.md

 https://www.youtube.com/watch?v=mdXFzjsCoEc

-Once the animation files have been edited, you will need to change the path at the top of walk.js to point to your copy of the assets folder (var pathToAssets).
+Once the animation files have been edited, you will need to change the path at the top of walk.js and assets/walkAssets.js to point to your copy of the assets folder.

  - davedub June 2015